 DISC – What Is It?

 DISC is a behavioral tool that helps people recognize their own behavioral strengths and weaknesses along with those of others.
 It is particularly effective at helping you better understand and communicate with people whose style you find difficult.
 It can be used in managing, marketing, coaching, team building, sales and recruiting.
 DISC is also a language of observable human behavior.
-Jungian research (psychological types 1921) indicates all people fall into introvert / extrovert patterns of behavior.
-DISC explains this is common language and by understanding ourselves better first, it can increase your ability to communicate with all styles better.
+DISC explains by understanding ourselves better first, it can increase your ability to communicate with all styles better.

-An individual can find his or her natural and adapted behavioral styles by completing an on-line assessment based on Dr. Marston’s research.
+An individual can find his or her natural and adapted behavioral styles by completing an on-line assessment.